 (Here I am with Margaret on my first birthday.)

 Long story short, the recipe I found on Pinterest left out an ENTIRE step in the process.
-It ended in what people on the internet call a #pinterestfail.
+That attempt ended in what people on the internet call a #pinterestfail.
 The peanut butter balls were falling off the toothpicks and melting in the chocolate.
 No matter how careful I was, I couldn’t get the buckeyes to look pretty once they were dipped and trying to cool.
-Darren likes to refer to this unfortunate day as “Elizabeth’s Great Buckeye Meltdown of 2014.”
+Darren likes to refer to this unfortunate day as “Elizabeth’s Great Buckeye Meltdown.”

 I threw the “ruined” buckeyes in the kitchen sink.
 I swore.
 I cried.
 It was all ugly – my reaction and the failed buckeyes.
 Darren actually got in his car and left for about 15 minutes and called his dad.
 I’m told the conversation went something like this: